puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 ### The Puppet Agent Role

 This role should be installed on **every node** in your deployment, including the master, database support, and console nodes.
-(If you choose the puppet master, database support, or console roles, the puppet agent role will be installed automatically.)
+(If you choose the puppet master, database support, or console roles, the puppet agent role will be installed automatically at the same time.)
 Nodes with the puppet agent role can:

 * Run the puppet agent daemon, which pulls configurations from the puppet master and applies them.
 * Listen for orchestration messages and invoke orchestration actions when they receive a valid command.
 * Send data to the master for use by PuppetDB.

+The agent role is most easily installed using a package manager (See [agent installation](TODO: anchor) below).
+On platforms that do not support remote package repos, the installer script is used.

 ### The Puppet Master Role